-CBT Comparable PBT Accommodation Accommodation PBT Administration Guidelines 7f General Administration Directions Clarified in Student's Native Language (by Test Administrator) (SR/PNP Reference BY) General Administration Directions Clarified in Student's Native Language (by Test Administrator) Identification for SR/PNP: Student's SR/PNP must have General Administration Directions Clarified in Student's Native Language selected.
+CBT Comparable PBT Accommodation PBT Administration Guidelines 7f General Administration Directions Clarified in Student's Native Language (by Test Administrator) (SR/PNP Reference BY) General Administration Directions Clarified in Student's Native Language (by Test Administrator) Before Testing: Identification for SR/PNP: Student's SR/PNP must have General Administration Directions Clarified in Student's Native Language selected.
 Test Administrator Training: Test Administrators providing this accommodation should be literate and fluent in English, as well as in the student's native language.
 During Testing: The Test Administrator clarifies general administration directions only in the student's native language.
 Test Administrators, or other qualified interpreters, providing this accommodation should ideally be literate and fluent in English, as well as in the student's native language; or Test Administrator may be assisted by a translator who speaks the language of the student, if available.
-7g Online Transadaptation of the Mathematics Assessment in Spanish Paper-Based Edition of the Mathematics Assessment in Spanish (SR/PNP Reference CB) Paper-Based Edition of the Mathematics Assessment in Spanish 7h Paper-Based Edition of the Mathematics Assessment in Spanish (SR/PNP Reference CB) Paper-Based Edition of the Mathematics Assessment in Spanish Identification for SR/PNP: Student's SR/PNP must have Paper-Based Edition in Spanish selected.
+7g Online Transadaptation of the Mathematics Assessment in Spanish Paper-Based Edition of the Mathematics Assessment in Spanish (SR/PNP Reference CB) Paper-Based Edition of the Mathematics Assessment in Spanish 7h Paper-Based Edition of the Mathematics Assessment in Spanish (SR/PNP Reference CB) Paper-Based Edition of the Mathematics Assessment in Spanish Before Testing: Identification for SR/PNP: Student's SR/PNP must have Paper-Based Edition in Spanish selected.
 Materials: Paper-Based Edition of the Mathematics Assessment.
 Based on individual state policy, the mathematics assessment may be translated into additional languages.
-Test Administrator Training: For ELs with disabilities, administrators must review the following: Appendix A: Accessibility Features and Accommodations for Students Taking the Paper-Based PARCC Assessments.
-Test Administrators providing this accommodation should ideally be literate and fluent in English and Spanish, or may be assisted by a translator, if available, since test administration directions will be read to the student in Spanish.
+Test Administrator Training: For ELs with disabilities, administrators must review the following:

-Comparable mmodation PBT Accommodation PBT Administration Guidelines During Testing: The student takes a paper-based mathematics assessment in Spanish (or other native language as requested), IF ALLOWED BY STATE POLICY.
+CBT Comparable Accommodation PBT Accommodation PBT Administration Guidelines During Testing: The student takes a paper-based mathematics assessment in Spanish (or other native language as requested), IF ALLOWED BY STATE POLICY.
 Spanish kits for paper based assessment include an English version of the test booklet and math tools so the test can be administered in a bilingual format.
 Responses must be entered on the Spanish answer document for responses provided in Spanish to be scored.
 Note: If the student is also receiving a human reader accessibility feature, the test can be read aloud in Spanish only (i.e., the test cannot be read aloud in English in addition to Spanish).
-7i Large Print Edition of the Mathematics Assessment in Spanish (SR/PNP Reference BM and CB) Large Print Edition of the Mathematics Assessment in Spanish Before Testing: Identification for SR/PNP: Student's SR/PNP must have Large Print Edition selected.
+71 Large Print Edition of the Mathematics Assessment in Spanish (SR/PNP Reference BM and CB) Large Print Edition of the Mathematics Assessment in Spanish Before Testing: Identification for SR/PNP: Student's SR/PNP must have Large Print Edition selected.
 Materials: Large Print Test Kit includes a large print assessment booklet, standard test booklet or answer document for transcription, and supplementary large print mathematics materials (large print ruler and protractor), when appropriate.
 Test Administrator Training: Test Administrators of students with visual impairments must review: Appendix M: PARCC Assessments for Students with Visual Impairment, Including Blindness.
-Appendix A: Accessibility Features and Accommodations for Students Taking the Paper-Based PARCC Assessments.
-Test Administrators providing this accommodation should ideally be literate and fluent in English and Spanish, or may be assisted by a translator, if available, since test administration directions will be read to the student in Spanish.
+Appendix A: Accessibility Features and Accommodations for Students Taking, the Paper-Based PARCC Assessments.
+Test Administrator s providing this accommodation should ideally be literate and fluent in English and Spanish, or may be assisted by a translator, if available, since test administration directions will be read to the student in Spanish.
 During Testing: A large print paper-based form of the mathematics assessment in Spanish is available for a student with a visual impairment who is unable to take a computer-based assessment due to his or her disability, IF ALLOWED BY STATE POLICY.
 The font size for the PARCC large print edition will be 18 point on paper sized 14" x 18".
-Students will not record their answers in standard print test booklets or answer documents.
-Instead, students will circle their answers in the large print test booklets.
+Students will not record their answers in standard print test booklets or answer sin the large print test booklets.